 - The regional human rights bodies also provide the texts of their decisions online, at the following links:

-- African Commission on Human and Peoples’ Rights (latest decisions)
+- African Commission on Human and Peoples’ Rights (decided cases)

-- African Court on Human and Peoples’ Rights (list of decisions)
+- African Court on Human and Peoples’ Rights (list of applications received)

 - European Committee of Social Rights (searchable case law database)

 - European Court of Human Rights (excellent searchable case law database)